Last updated November, 2020

 There are many other programs, notably some expensive ones.
-The most popular high-end programs are Finale and Sibelius (and Notion is a similar commercial offering that is a little newer).
-They all include very professional instrument sounds with subtle variations that are used to play different sounds for different markings in the score.
+The most popular high-end programs are Finale, Sibelius, and Notion.
+They all include professional instrument sounds with subtle variations that are used to play different sounds for different markings in the score.
 They also run plugins in VST or AU formats (mentioned above under audio-recording), and thus have an unlimited variety of sound outputs including everything from professionally-recorded orchestral and ethnic samples to the latest complex techno synthesizers.
 They also offer various types of "humanized" playback where either the computer creates more subtle interpretations in dynamics and rhythm, and/or the user can choose to "conduct" the score by tapping a key.
 None of these features are currently available in less expensive products.

-REAPER and others (mentioned above under audio recording) are actually sequencers combined with audio recording.
-Music notation programs also do much of the same things as sequencers, except the notation programs are more focused on preparing visual symbols for printing and display.
+Sequencers, loopers, and other composing software:Although audio recording software and music notation software both are used in composing and creative purposes, they are often dedicated to musical activities that aren't primarily computer-based.
+Other software is more focused on computer-generated music including programming instructions for MIDI note playback, loop triggering, and more.
+Many multi-function programs like REAPER and others (mentioned above under audio recording) are often sequencers combined with audio recording.
+Music notation programs also do much of the same things as sequencers but with a focus on preparing visual symbols for printing and display.
 Many sequencer programs also include some traditional notation as well.
 So there is a lot of overlap, and the distinctions are confusing.

 Put simply, if your goal is to work with traditional notation or tablature, go with notation software.
 If you want to record live performances or just mix and edit recordings, go with audio recording software.
 If your goal is control over the details of how the computer generates sound, consider sequencers and loopers.

-Aria Maestosa (FLOSS, Mac/Win/Linux) is a good basic sequencer for beginners.
+Aria Maestosa (FLO, Mac/Win/Linux) is a good basic sequencer for beginners.
 It has the traditional "piano roll" view which lays out pitches vertically and shows timing horizontally using lines of different lengths.
-It also has a notation mode which works well but is not appropriate for preparing printouts.
+It also has a notation mode but is not appropriate for preparing printouts.
 The drum sequencer mode is nice.
 It is a good tool for record live keyboard input.
-It offers some odd rhythms and changing time signatures, but it isn't super advanced.
+It offers some odd rhythms and changing time signatures.

-The assumptions made in most music theory and ear-training are problematic and often make the subject confusing and frustrating even for students interested only in Western music.
-A particular concern is the flawed idea of identifying individual intervals completely out of context.
-My own experience is that intervals are heard mainly in relation to their categorical function, not as pure musical distances (see my article on Absolute vs Relative Pitch).
-That said, among the best starting points for this common flawed approach to music theory is the popular website musictheory.net which is licensed as Creative Commons.
+The assumptions made in most music theory and ear-training are problematic.
+For example, consider the flawed idea of identifying individual intervals completely out of context.
+In my experience, intervals work mainly in relation to their categorical function, not as pure musical distances (see my article on Absolute vs Relative Pitch).

-Nootka, (FLOSS, Win/Mac/Linux).
-Nootka is guitar-oriented but works with other things.
+Another good program is Nootka, (FLOSS, Win/Mac/Linux/Android).
+Nootka is guitar-oriented but works with other instruments or with vocals.
 It is a training / testing program for standard notation.
 It tests inputting of different notes, location on guitar fretboard, and it will recognize notes when played into a microphone.
-It's a new program still in beta, a work in progress, but useful already.
+It includes some flexible exercises and quizzes.
+It also works as a tuner!

-My current favorite overall intro book on music theory is Music and Memory: An Introduction by Bob Snyder.
+A good overall intro book on music theory is Music and Memory: An Introduction by Bob Snyder.
 It does not teach the generic Western music jargon at all, but actually describes theories about what music really is as we perceive it.
-This book is far from basic or simplified, but it makes no assumptions of the reader having any prior music theory knowledge.
+Though far from basic or simplified, it makes no assumptions of the reader having any prior music theory knowledge.
 Snyder describes the basic ways that the human mind experiences music over time and groups events into pitches, melodies, rhythms, and more.
 It is completely universal in scope rather than focusing on any particular music culture.
 Readers will even gain insight into the nature of human consciousness.
 The one major element of music not addressed by Snyder is harmony.
 For harmony and many other subjects, there are other books and resources I recommend, and I hope to organize a separate page of book reviews in the future.

 For the study of pitch, one tool I use in my teaching is a Tonal Plexus keyboard from H-Pi Instruments.
 With its unique 205-pitches-per-octave layout, it is unique in being visually clear, flexible for accessing any pitch, and more precise and consistent than completely continuous-pitch instruments (though it is not as easy to control smooth gliding and lacks other dynamic subtlety).
 It is connected to Western theory, but is capable of playing any non-Western tuning.
-The ideas behind the keyboard design are interesting and complex and there is a theory section on the site worth reading for those who are really curious.
-I don't entirely agree with everything about the maker's particular emphasis, but the ideas are interesting and well-presented.
+The maker also produces some software for anyone to explore tuning.

 Jam tracks, drum beats, metronomes, tuners, and more